ztachip/ztachip/Documentation/BuildProcedure.md

       cd ~/ztachip/examples/blur
       ./blur ../bitmap/cat.bmp
 ```
-- Run ztachip realtime with webcam
+- Run ztachip realtime with webcam.
+This example is only available if DE10-NANO is installed with < Linux Xfce Desktop > Linux version.
 ```
       cd ~/ztachip/examples/vision_ai
       ## This example has to be built on target since it need the installed GTK library on target.